 There have been extensive studies on crocodiles and their ability to ride out ocean waves and currents, especially in the Australian region.
 It has been found that both male and female crocodiles can head out to open waters from river and estuary mouths.

 Trackers were used on the crocodiles to help scientifically gather this data.
-Throughout this data, it was found the longest distance and time travelled for a crocodile was recorded at 590km (a whopping 360 miles!) for an extent for 25 days along the western coast of the Cape York Peninsula.
+Throughout this data, it was found that the longest distance and time travelled for a crocodile was recorded at 590km (a whopping 360 miles!) for an extent of 25 days along the western coast of Cape York Peninsula.

 This is an astonishing distance to travel for such a creature.
 Moreover, it has been shown that crocodiles can survive without food or water for an extended period of time.

 When it comes to the saltwater aspect of the ocean, crocodiles can enter these waters.
 They can also be found in freshwater areas as well, but saltwater conditions do not negatively affect them.